stitchdata/docs/_database-integrations/mssql/azure/msazure.md

 # -------------------------- #

 requirements-list:
-  - item: "**Permissions in {{ integration.display_name }} that allow you to create/manage users.** This is required to create the Stitch database user."
+  - item: "**Privileges in {{ integration.display_name }} that allow you to create/manage users.** This is required to create the Stitch database user."

 # -------------------------- #
 #     Setup Instructions     #